zulip/zulip-mobile/docs/howto/dev-server.md

 * For an emulator/simulator, you just need to run it on the same computer you're running the Zulip server on.

 We'll use **the IP address your computer uses on the local network**.
-(For a physical device, we want this to be the same network the phone is on.
-For an emulator/simulator, any IP address that belongs to your computer, and isn't a special "loopback" address like 127.0.0.1, will do.)
+  * For a physical device, this should be on the same network the phone is on.
+  * For an emulator, any IP address that belongs to your computer (and isn't a special "loopback" address like 127.0.0.1) will do.
+  * For the iOS simulator, if you are not using the simpler method above, even a loopback address like 127.0.0.1 will be fine.

 To find this, you can use a command-line tool like (on Linux or macOS) `ip addr` or `ifconfig`; or look in the network pane of macOS's System